shabbyrobe/amiss/doc/intro.rst

-Amiss makes some small concessions to pragmatism that may offend domain model purists when you use any of the :doc:`mapping methods <mapper/mapping>` that are in the core distribution, but overall it does a passable job of keeping its grubby mitts off your model considering the small codebase.
+Amiss makes some small concessions to pragmatism that may offend domain model purists when you use any of the :doc:`mapping methods <mapper/mapping>` that are in the core distribution, but overall it does a passable job of keeping its grubby mitts off your data models considering the small codebase.

 About the examples